entangledviews/entangledviews.github.io/_posts/2025-09-12-hydrogen line.md

 $$

 These values are in close agreement with the observed laboratory value[^Hline], the small error is due to taking only the first order perturbation approximation neglecting higher-order QED and nuclear corrections.

-(Obviously this is not a groundbreaking result, as this derivation can be found in several textbooks like in <em>Introduction to Quantum Mechanics</em> by David Griffiths.
-But there is always some value in doing a derivation for yourself and trying to reason every step.)

 # Sources
 [^introduction_qm]: David J. Griffiths, <em>Introduction to Quantum Mechanics</em>, 3rd ed., Eq.
 4.135
 [^Dipole_exercise]: David J. Griffiths, <em>Introduction to Quantum Mechanics</em>, 3rd ed., Exercise 7.31